Skip to content

 pub struct GitDiffArgs {

-pub detail: DetailLevel, // summary | minimal | full
+pub detail: DetailLevel, // summary (default) or standard

-pub from_ref: Option<String>, // For PR/review (e.g., "main")
+pub from: Option<String>, // For PR/review (e.g., "main"); omit for staged

 }